Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Introduction

 \subsection{Characterizing Classes of Subshifts}

-An important class of subshifts is the class of subshifts of finite type.
-These subshifts are defined by a finite set of forbidden patterns.
-We completely classify groups that admit a skeleton that is a subshift of finite type.
+An important class of subshifts in the theory of symbolic dynamics is the class of subshifts of finite type.
+These subshifts are defined as sets of bi-infinite sequences that avoid a finite set of forbidden patterns.
+In this article, we completely classify groups that admit a skeleton that is a subshift of finite type.

 \begin{thmx} Let $G$ be a finitely generated group.
 Then, there exists a finite generating set $S$ such that $\Xs_{G,S}$ is an SFT if and only if $G$ is a plain group. \end{thmx}